sighingnow/jekyll-gitbook/_pages/Analyzer.md

 In this Exercise you see how you can capture the data using Global variable and use in visualizations to capture the key insights.

-- Before continuing with this Lab make sure you have made some test calls and opted for Callback by keeping your agent in Idle state.
+- Before continuing with this Lab, make sure you have made some test calls and opted for Callback by keeping your agent in Idle state.
 - Next, change your agent state to Available, callback will be established.
-- Make a note of your agent desktop Call data information.
+- Make a note of your agent desktop call data information.

 You would notice two Global Variables: TODO

 - Global_IsCallback (Integer)
-- Global_StudentID (String)
+- Global_AttendeeID (String)

 The Data insights we want to capture is two fold:

 - Value of Caller entered digits in IVR
 - Number of calls opted for Callback Per Student and SUM total

-1. Create a visualization as per Screenshot below: TODO
+1. Create a visualization with the following characteristics:

    - Choose `Start Time` as **Today**.
    - Select `Global_StudentID` in `Row Segments`.
    - In profile variable under `Measure` select `Sum of Global_IsCallback` (Note: Check Measures as this is an integer variable not string)
-   - Enable Run mode filter for Global_StudentID
+   - Enable `Run mode filter` for Global_StudentID

-2. Save the visualizations as 5.2_GlobalVariable in your Folder and Preview.
+2. Save the visualizations as `5.2_GlobalVariable` in your Folder and `Preview`.

-This will provide you number of callbacks for each StudentID.
+This will provide you number of callbacks for each Attendee ID.

 ## 3. Data Reporting for Digital Channels

-Besides voice data, Analyzer reporting offers similar insights on digital channel interactions as well, such as conversation statistics (conversations presented, handled, abandoned) and service levels (In Service Level, Average Speed of Answer, Average Abandoned Time).
+Besides voice data, Analyzer reporting offers similar insights on **_digital channel interactions_** as well, such as conversation statistics (conversations presented, handled, abandoned) and service levels (In Service Level, Average Speed of Answer, Average Abandoned Time).
 Global variables are also recently available in Webex Connect flows to capture additional data.

-In this Exercise, you will explore the available stock reports for Digital Channel reporting as well as create your own custom visualization, capturing some non-voice data from the chat conversations.
+In this Exercise, you will explore the available stock reports for Digital Channel reporting as well as create your own custom visualization, capturing some data from the non-voice conversations.

-- Before continuing with the exercise, make sure to create some test digital interactions, based on the information provided (Refer Instructions to Create Digital Channel Data to for more details).
-TODO Make sure to create at least one Live Chat conversation, as it will be needed to populate the global variables with digital channel interaction data).
+- Before continuing with the exercise, make sure to create some test digital interactions.
+If you do not have any digital interactions created, you can skip this exercise until you complete [Lab 12 - Digital Channels](https://webexcc.github.io/pages/Digital/).

 1. Stock visualizations for multiple channels are available inside the `Multimedia Reports` folders.